Organophosphates

 Organophosphates (OPs) are chemical substances originally produced by the reaction of alcohols and phosphoric acid.
 In the 1930s, organophosphates were used as insecticides, but the German military developed these substances as neurotoxins in World War II.
 They function as cholinesterase inhibitors, thereby affecting neuromuscular transmission.

 Organophosphate insecticides, such as diazinon, chlorpyrifos, disulfoton, azinphos-methyl, and fonofos, have been used widely in agriculture and in household applications as pesticides.
-Over 25,000 brands of pesticides are available in the United States, and their use is monitored by the Environmental Protection Agency (EPA).
+More than 25,000 brands of pesticides are available in the United States, and their use is monitored by the Environmental Protection Agency (EPA).

 Diazinon was sold in the United States for 48 years with 14.7 million pounds sold annually.
 It was the most widely used ingredient in lawn and garden sprays in the United States.
 Diazinon was found under the brand names Real Kill, Ortho, and Spectracide.
 In the past decade, the EPA reached an agreement with the pesticide industry to end the production of diazinon by March 2001 for indoor use and June 2003 for lawn and garden use.
 Chlorpyrifos (Dursban) was involved in a negotiated phaseout in June 2000.
 These phaseouts resulted from recognition of the special risk that these substances posed for children.
 Four percent of patients presenting to poison control centers report pesticide exposure.
 Of those patients, 34% are children younger than 6 years.